Need an expert?

 After attending a software development conference, you usually return back home with a bunch of new ideas and cool things you want to try out.
 But most of the time your ideas remain in experimental stage, since it’s often hard to find a problem that’s just right for all newfound solutions…

 But returning from GeekOut 2014 was different – Michael Hunger’s talk “Using Ascii Art to Analyze Your Source Code with Neo4j and OSS Tools” had an elegant solution to an actual, unsolved problem of mine that had surfaced just a couple of weeks earlier.
+Scanning my Java app with jQAssistant and Neo4j.

-A system I am involved in as a developer relies on custom parsing of the source code to find all concrete subclasses of a particular class, excluding inner classes.
-These subclasses represent units for which user access can be configured.
+I am developing a system that uses custom source code parsing to find all concrete subclasses of a specific class, excluding inner classes.
+These subclasses define units where you can configure user access.
 If this list is incomplete, the configuration will be incomplete, which in turn means missing user access.
 We had just seen our first case of generics showing up in this class hierarchy, and the parser couldn’t handle that properly.

 The objective is to extract all concrete subclasses of a particular class into a custom format file, and this should be part of the build.
 This file serves as a template for access control configuration for the scanned rich client application.